joshykiran/IT-Cybersecurity-Portfolio/02-Advanced-Azure-Sentinel-SOC-Lab/README.md

-# 📘 Project 02 — Advanced Azure Sentinel SOC Lab
+# 📘 Project 02 — Advanced Microsoft Sentinel SOC Lab

 ---

 ## Project Overview

-This project documents my hands-on experience using **Microsoft Sentinel** to simulate real SOC workflows across detection, incident investigation, enrichment, threat hunting, watchlists, and threat intelligence.
+This project documents my end-to-end, hands-on experience using **Microsoft Sentinel** to simulate real-world SOC operations.
+Across seven modules, I worked through the complete SOC workflow lifecycle — from onboarding data sources and building detections, to investigating incidents, enriching alerts, hunting threats, tuning noise, and managing threat intelligence.

-The lab was designed to reflect how SOC analysts work in production environments:
+The lab environment is designed to reflect how SOC analysts operate in production:

-- Ingesting security signals from multiple sources
+- Ingesting security telemetry from multiple Microsoft and Azure sources
-- Creating and tuning detection rules
+- Designing and tuning analytics rules to generate high-fidelity alerts
-- Investigating incidents using entities, logs, and workbooks
+- Investigating incidents through entities, timelines, and log pivots
+- Enriching incidents using workbooks and automation (playbooks + rules)
-- Preserving investigation findings using hunting + bookmarks
+- Preserving investigation outcomes via hunting queries and bookmarks
-- Reducing alert noise using watchlists (allowlisting)
+- Reducing false positives using watchlists and allowlisting techniques
-- Managing IOC lifecycle using Threat Intelligence
+- Managing IOC lifecycle and leveraging Threat Intelligence for detection and investigation

 ---

 ## Key Outcomes

-By completing this lab, I was able to:
+By completing this project, I was able to:

-- Deploy a Sentinel training environment with realistic pre-ingested security data
+- Deploy a fully functional Sentinel training workspace with realistic pre-ingested data
-- Enable and validate key Sentinel data connectors (Azure Activity, Defender products, Threat Intelligence)
+- Configure and validate multiple data connectors including Azure Activity, Defender products, and Threat Intelligence
-- Create analytics rules (template-based + custom scheduled query detection)
+- Enable built-in analytics rules and create custom scheduled query detections using KQL
-- Perform incident triage: assign ownership, change status, investigate evidence, and close with classification
+- Perform incident triage and full lifecycle management (assign → investigate → close with classification)
-- Enrich incidents using playbooks (Geo-IP tagging) and investigation workbooks
+- Enrich investigations using playbooks (Geo-IP tagging) and investigation workbooks
-- Hunt for additional threats and promote findings into incidents using bookmarks
+- Perform proactive threat hunting and promote findings into incidents using bookmarks
-- Create a watchlist of penetration test IPs and tune analytics rules to reduce false positives
+- Create and operationalize watchlists (allowlisting + correlation) to reduce alert noise
-- Explore and manage Threat Intelligence indicators and enhance TI visualization using workbooks
+- Explore and manage IOC metadata and enhance Threat Intelligence visibility using workbooks

 ---